geoscixyz/gpg/content/magnetics/magnetics_basic_principles.rst

   :align: right
   :figwidth: 30%
   :name: coord_sys

-  : Sketch of coordinates used to describe magnetic fields.

 The field at any location on (or above or within) the Earth are generally described in terms described of magnitude (:math:`\mathbf{|B|}`), declination (:math:`\mathbf{D}`) and inclination (:math:`\mathbf{I}`) as illustrated in :numref:`coord_sys`.